RE3-Github-Organization/circle2web/content/services/_index.md

     Operations future.
 We can also assess and benchmark your current MSSP services and suggest improvements.
 Our approach will give you the confidence to evolve your SecOps program as your needs change.
-  content_markdown: "Over the past few years, many organizations has taken the first
+  content_markdown: "Over the past few years, many organizations have taken the first
     steps towards their Security Operations program.
 Some have started to build the capability internally while the majority seems to rely on external parties providing managed security services for detection.\n\nFrom our viewpoint, the market for